ajfriend/duckboat/readme.md

 Be careful When mixing `|` and `>>`, and note the operator precedence rules.
 Note you can always use parenthesis to specify evaluation order, or build up expressions in a fluent style like `a.sql(s1).sql(s2)`.

+these are equivalent to `.do()`, which can also take in a multiple arguments.

 For example:

 - `a | b` maps to `a.sql(b)` when `a` is a `Database` or `Table` and `b` is a query string